 your buildout directory/src/ploneconf.site/src/ploneconf/site/ is the root of our package!

-- The phone book of the distribution.
+The phone book of the distribution.
 By reading it you can find out which functionality is registered using the component architecture.
-There are more registrations in other zcml-files in this addons (e.g.
+There are more registrations in other zcml-files in this add-on (e.g.

 permissions.zcml) that are included in your main

 This holds code that is automatically run when installing and uninstalling our add-on.

 Here a browserlayer is defined in a straightforward python class.
 We will need it later.

 This holds the setup for running tests.

 This directory is a python package (because it has a

 __init__.py) and will by convention hold most things that are visible in the browser.

 The phonebook of the browser package.
 Here views, resources and overrides are registered.